 1. Don’t drive with your pet on your lap.

-2. Never allow a pet to travel in the front seat of the vehicle.
+2. Never allow a pet to travel in the vehicle's front seat.

-Doing either of these things can lead to distracted driving, possibly resulting in injury or death.
+Doing either can lead to distracted driving, possibly resulting in injury or death.

 Before you head out and travel with a pet you should consider these different options for restraining your dog as well as additional safety tips.